 These panels are a very popular feature on the landscape when I have been out camping.
 They are built tough and can be set up in seconds.

 These high-power 100-watt folding solar panels are very popular at campsites all around America charging car batteries and personal devices.

 Portable solar panels work just like their roof counterparts do.
 Its cells collect energy from the sun and convert it into electricity, which is either stored in a power bank or battery in line with the panel or transferred directly to a connected device.

-The next thing you want to ask about their power rating for electricity.
+The next thing you want to ask about is their power rating for electricity.
 The new model Eco-worthy 120w panel is a ready-to-use plug-and-play portable solar solution.
-It just requires folding open the solar panel and face its solar surface directly to the sun.
+It just requires folding open the solar panel and facing its solar surface directly to the sun.

-- Ideal for hiking, camping, fishing, boating, military use, off-grid solar panel system, caravan, RV, boat, Greenhouse solar panel system, and solar pump watering systems, etc.
+- Ideal for hiking, camping, fishing, boating, military use, off-grid solar panel system, caravan, RV, boats, Greenhouse solar panel systems, and solar pump watering systems, etc.

 This package includes a 1pc 120W Foldable Mono Solar Panel Kit.
 This means there are 2 panels of 60W Monocrystalline Solar cells.
 There is also 1 pre-installed 15A charge controller & 10ft of solar cables with alligator clips.
 The quick-adjust aluminum stand will give you the perfect angle and latches into place.